satoridev01/playbooks/README.md

 4. Create or modify your playbook, either by using the web interface or locally by pushing your changes to your repository.
 5. [Click here to open a pull request](https://github.com/satorici/playbooks/compare), click on ___compare across forks___.
 There will be four dropdowns, in the third one select your forked repository and in the last one the branch you created in the second step.
 Finally complete the title, the description and click on ___Create pull request___

 We will review your submission to include it in the public repository of playbooks.
+If you have any questions, drop us an email at info@satori.ci